The Chase (Star Trek: The Next Generation): Plot

 They locate the final DNA fragment, which completes and runs the program.
 The program reconfigures the tricorder's emitter to project a holographic message.
 The recorded image of an alien humanoid (Salome Jens) is projected to the assembled company, and it explains that when the alien race first explored the galaxy there had been no humanoid-based life other than themselves, and so they seeded various planets with their DNA to create a legacy of their existence after they had gone.
 The alien ends its message by saying that it hopes that the knowledge of a common origin will help produce peace.

-The Cardassians and the Klingons are outraged by this; only the Federation representatives seem optimistic.
-As all parties depart, diverging to their respective homes, the Commander of the Romulan ship hails Picard and expresses his own optimism, intimating that "Perhaps, one day..." [there may be peace].
+The Cardassians and the Klingons are outraged by this revelation; only the Federation representatives seem optimistic.
+As all parties depart, diverging to their respective homes, the commander of the Romulan ship hails Picard and expresses his own optimism, intimating that humans and Romulans are perhaps not so dissimilar after all.

 Reception

 In 2017, Popular Mechanics said that "The Chase" was one of the top ten most fun episodes of Star Trek: The Next Generation, noting that it offers an explanation of why most aliens on Star Trek are similar to humans.
-They note the episode includes Cardassians, Klingons, Romulans, and Federation members on a quest to solve a biological enigma.
+They note the episode includes Cardassians, Klingons, Romulans and Federation members on a quest to solve a biological enigma.

 In 2019, Screen Rant ranked "The Chase" as the second of the ten most important episodes of Star Trek: The Next Generation to watch in preparation for the series Star Trek: Picard.

 In 2020, SyFy also recommended watching "The Chase" as background on the Romulans for Star Trek: Picard.